Noor-E-Jannat111/Digital-Diary/README.md

-## Daily Dose - A full features bloging website
+## Digital Diary - A full features bloging website

-### About daily-dose
+### About digital-diary

-* Daily-dose is a bloging website created using react.js.
+* Digital-diary is a bloging website created using react.js.
 Using, daily-dose you can increase your knowledge.
    There has lots of article about (JavaScript, Node.js, Express.js and C ).
-* So, take a tour [click me](https://daily-dosee.netlify.app/)
+* Here is the live link--> [click me](https://daily-dosee.netlify.app/)

-## Benefit with daily-dose

-* Can learn something new about (JavaScript, Node.js, Express.js and C).
-* Best understading.

 The application is composed of the following Features: